TheSceneCo/thescene-java-client-sdk/README.md

 SceneClient.getClientContext().exchangeClientCredentialsForAccessToken();
 ```

 ###2.
-To upgrade with oauth2 resource owner credentials
+To get a resource owner access token using the java api client library (using resource owner's credentials)

 ```
 SceneClient.getClientContext().exchangeResourceOwnerCredentialsForAccessToken(registeredMember.getEmail(),